Achronite/node-red-contrib-energenie-ener314rt/README.md

 ## Purpose

 You can use this node-red module to control and monitor the Energenie MiHome radio based smart devices such as adapters, sockets, lights and relays on a Raspberry Pi with an **ENER314-RT** board installed using node-red (see below for full list).
-This is *instead* of operating the devices using a MiHome Gateway.
+This is *instead* of operating the devices using a MiHome Gateway, so it works without an internet connection.

 **'Control'**, **'Monitor'** and **'Control & Monitor'** radio based devices are supported from the legacy and MiHome range.

 There are 4 nodes in total:
 * 'Blue' for switching '**Control**' (OOK) based devices
 * 'Pink' for monitoring MiHome **'Monitor'** devices
-* 'Purple' for monitoring and controlling **'Control & Monitor'** devices
+* 'Purple' for monitoring and controlling **'Control & Monitor'** devices, including confirmed switching
 * 'Green' for sending any OOK or FSK raw byte array (Advanced node)

 The number of individual devices this node can control is over 4 million, so it should be suitable for most installations!